evennia/evennia/docs/source/Setup/Channels-to-Discord.md

 The `evennia_channel` argument must be the name of an existing Evennia channel, and `discord_channel_id` is the full numeric ID of the Discord channel.

-> Your bot needs to be added to the correct server with access to the channel
+> Your bot needs to be added to the correct Discord server with access to the
-> in order to send or receive messages.
-This command does NOT verify that your
+> channel in order to send or receive messages.
+This command does NOT verify that
-> bot has access!
+> your bot has Discord permissions!

 ## Step-By-Step Discord Setup